Executive Centre

 Multiple listings across different remarks explicitly confirm in-unit laundry, with phrases like 'in-unit washer and dryer,' 'washer/dryer,' 'washer/dryer included,' and 'washer/dryer hook-ups in unit.'
 This is consistent across many agents and repeated often enough to indicate the building offers in-unit laundry in at least some units.

-I searched for wording like "laundry on each floor," "every floor," and similar floor-by-floor laundry descriptions.
-The listings only mention community laundry in general or on a specific floor, so there is no evidence that laundry exists on every floor.
+I looked for explicit wording like 'laundry on every floor,' 'each floor,' or 'floor-by-floor laundry.'
+The remarks only mention community laundry in general and, in one case, a laundry area on the 11th floor, so there is no evidence that laundry is available on every floor.

 Multiple independent listings explicitly state that units come with '1 parking stall,' 'assigned covered parking stall,' or 'prime parking stall' within the building’s garage, and several note separate fees to purchase or rent stalls.
 Even where individual units are sold without a stall, remarks clarify that monthly parking is available in the building, indicating a shared parking facility.
 Combined with MLS data showing parking selected on the vast majority of listings, this provides strong evidence that the building offers on-site parking.

-Assigned/reserved parking is clearly a building-level feature at Executive Centre.
-The remarks mention it in many listings, with multiple agents using consistent language such as "1 assigned parking stall," "reserved parking stall," "deeded covered parking stall," and "designated parking spot."
-This appears to be a genuine building feature, not a one-off or copy-paste error.
+Assigned/reserved parking is very strongly supported as a building feature at Executive Centre.
+Dozens of remarks mention it in consistent language such as "1 assigned parking stall," "reserved parking stall," "deeded covered parking stall," and "prime parking stall," indicating this is not an isolated unit-only amenity.
+The pattern appears across many agents and is consistent with the current MLS checkbox data.

 No analysis available